Open tomorrow 9am-5pm

 ABOUT CCP’s ARTIST-IN-RESIDENCE PROGRAM

-The Artist-in-Residence Program (AIR) at the Center for Contemporary Printmaking takes place in the recently remodeled Helen Frankenthaler Printmaking Cottage.
-Within this space artists have the opportunity to produce a body of work in a supportive atmosphere for creative growth and development —using traditional as well as innovative printmaking techniques.
-The intention of the residency is to offer artists uninterrupted time and privacy 24/7 in a well-equipped studio with onsite living accommodations.
 This residency has proven to be an ideal opportunity for experimentation and collaboration.
 Artists can add to their work practice, explore new mediums, create an edition, or otherwise advance their printmaking skills.
 CCP strives to advance outcomes from the residency that stimulate original and inventive work that the artist might not otherwise have attempted absent these amenities.

 • Session 1 (Winter): December – February (Deadline to apply JULY 1st)